 For the 2026-2027 cycle, ERAS photo guidelines specify:

-Note: ERAS may update specific technical requirements each cycle.
+ERAS may update specific technical requirements each cycle.
 Verify current specifications at AAMC's website before submitting.

 What to Wear

-For most specialties, the standard is:
+For most specialties, business professional is the standard.

 What Program Directors Actually Look For